riemann/riemann-java-client/README.markdown

 many messages outstanding on the wire, when Riemann cannot keep up with load, and so on.
 You *should* deref sends at some point, if for no other reason than to handle backpressure.

-Calling `.deref()` will throw a ServerException if the server responds with an error, or other Runtime/IOExceptions for error conditions, like a channel being disconnected, etc.
+Calling `.deref()` will throw a ServerError if the server responds with an error, or other Runtime/IOExceptions for error conditions, like a channel being disconnected, etc.